kpn/kstreams/examples/fastapi-sse/README.md

 ## Usage

 1. Start the kafka cluster: From `kstreams` project root execute `./scripts/cluster/start`
 2. Start the `FastAPI webserver`.
-Inside the `sse` folder execute `poetry run python -m sse`
+Inside the `fastapi-sse` folder execute `poetry run python -m fastapi_sse`
-3. Consume events from the topic with `sse`: `curl http://localhost:8000/topics/local--sse/group-1/`.
+3. Consume events from the topic with `fastapi-sse`: `curl http://localhost:8000/topics/local--sse/group-1/`.
 If everything worked, you should see a log similar to the following one where the `webserever` is running:
    ```bash
     INFO:     127.0.0.1:51060 - "GET /topics/local--sse/group-1/ HTTP/1.1" 200 OK
     Client connected Address(host='127.0.0.1', port=51060)
    ```
-4. From a different terminal you can send events to the topic and they should be return to the frontend via `sse`.
+4. From a different terminal you can send events to the topic and they should be return to the frontend via `fastapi-sse`.
 From the `kstreams` project root  execute `./scripts/cluster/events/send local-sse`
    ```bash
    >Hi SSE
    ```